For council tax purpose, a person is a student if they are:

 Landlords or owners of student accommodation

-Students not in student accommodation
+Students not in dedicated student accommodation

 If you wish to claim student exemption/disregard or need further advice on a specific case or set of circumstances then please complete the council tax discounts and exemptions form.
 Please provide evidence of student status by providing a copy of your student certificate supplied by the establishment to which you are enrolled.
 This evidence can be uploaded with the online form.